 We also dropped a couple of Press Kits in the Press Area of the show: companies gave such incredible documents to the press!
 Some of them were literally art pieces.
 Everything to impress journalists and bloggers.
 Next year, I think we’ll have to raise the bar a little bit 😀

 The NSS show

-IF I HAVE TO SUM UP THE SHOW IN ONE SENTENCE: IT’S LIKE SEEING YOUR INSTAGRAM COMING INTO LIFE.
+IF I HAVE TO SUM UP THE SHOW IN ONE SENTENCE: IT’S LIKE SEEING YOUR INSTAGRAM FEED COMING TO LIFE.

 I mean, to give you an example, we were right in front of These are Things!
-We love and respect their work since the start.
+We've loved and respected their work since the start.
 Awesome and inspiring guys, discussing with them was nearly surreal.
 Same with Poketo, Nole from Oh So Beautiful Paper, and many others.
-Of course Melanie also met and chat with her idol, Tina Roth Eisenberg aka Swiss Miss, founder of Tattly and CreativeMorningsbeyond other massively successful projects.
+Of course Melanie also met and chat with her idol, Tina Roth Eisenberg aka Swiss Miss, founder of Tattly and CreativeMornings beyond other massively successful projects.

-The best things that can happen during this type of event is definitely getting connected with other entrepreneurs in order to exchange on our daily struggles and hopes.
-I really would have loved to have a “Brain dating” space as E-180 use to organize in several events.
+The best things that can happen during this type of event is definitely connecting with other entrepreneurs in order to exchange on our daily struggles and hopes.
+I really would have loved to have a “Brain dating” space as E-180 organizes in several events.

 NSS show follow up

-As a tradition now, the car broke the day after the show, taking care by the same occasion of our last dollars left.
+To observe the tradition is becoming, the car broke the day after the show, taking with it our last American dollars left.

 See you next year NYC!